lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

 the host system for inter-process communication.
 Then, we can tell the filter to use multiple workers for data preprocessing.
 You can use them by adding the following two parts to your docker run command:

-* -\-ipc="host" sets the host for inter-process communication.
+* **-\-ipc="host"** sets the host for inter-process communication.
   This flag needs to be set to use background workers.
 Since this is an argument to the docker run command we add it before our filter arguments.

-* lightly.loader.num_workers=8 sets the number of background processes to be used for data preprocessing.
+* **lightly.loader.num_workers=8** sets the number of background processes to be used for data preprocessing.
 Usually, the number of physical CPU cores works well.

 .. code-block:: console

     docker run --rm -it \
         -v INPUT_DIR:/home/input_dir:ro \
-        -v OUTPUT_DIR:/home/shared_dir \
+        -v OUTPUT_DIR:/home/output_dir \
         --ipc=host \
         lightly/sampling:latest \
         token=MYAWESOMETOKEN \